Peripheral Artery Disease (PAD)

 • Cutting balloon – balloon with several lines of micro-blades designed to make controlled cuts in the inner surface of vessel plaque or scar tissue

-• Intravascular lithotripsy - balloon catheter that sends sound waves through the artery to selectively break calcium plaque into fragments
+• Intravascular lithotripsy - balloon catheter that sends sound waves through the artery to create cracks in calcium plaque so that the plaque can respond better to a balloon or stent

 • Atherectomy - catheter with a cutting or sanding surface on the end that rotates very fast (ie. 70,000 rotations per minute) to shave and make a bigger opening through plaque

 Sometimes whatever is causing a blood vessel to be blocked cannot be opened from inside the vessel, or perhaps it was able to be opened using minimally invasive techniques but then closed up again within a short time.
-At that point, we would consider bypass, which in most situations lasts longer than any of the minimally invasive procedures described above.
-Bypass surgery reroutes blood around areas of blockage, usually an artery; bypass can also serve to replace an artery that has an aneurysm.
-A bypass graft (or “bypass”) is a long tube made of polyester material or polytetrafluoroethylene, a waterproof material.
-Sometimes we can use a piece of vein from the patient's own body as the bypass graft.
-The graft is tunneled through the involved body part (bypass can be done anywhere on the body) and sewn to the artery above the blockage and the artery below the blockage to create a detour around the blocked segment.
+At that point, we consider bypass, which in most situations lasts longer than any of the minimally invasive procedures described above.
+Bypass surgery creates a new route for blood to flow around areas of blockage or aneurysm.
+A “bypass” can be a long, flexible vessel-sized tube that is made of either polyester material or polytetrafluoroethylene, a waterproof material.
+Alternatively, many times we can use a piece of vein from the patient's own body as the bypass graft.
+The graft is tunneled through the involved body part (bypass can be done anywhere on the body) and sewn to the artery above the blockage and the artery below the blockage to replace the blocked segment.

-A bypass can involve two, three or multiple incisions and can take two to five or more hours depending on what body part is being treated and whether or not a patient’s own vein will be used as a graft.
-Bypass surgery is performed under general anesthesia or a spinal anesthetic (medicine injected into the back to make the legs temporarily numb).
+A bypass can involve two, three or multiple incisions and can take two to five or more hours depending on what body part is being treated, whether or not a patient’s own vein will be used as a graft and how difficult the anatomy is.
+Bypass surgery is typically performed under general anesthesia or a spinal anesthetic (medicine injected into the back to make the legs temporarily numb).
 Hospital stay with bypass varies by the body part treated but on average ranges from two to seven days.
 Risks of bypass surgery include: heart attack, bleeding, skin or graft infection, slow healing of incisions, and long-lasting swelling.

 Post-Operative Expectations

 After both bypass and angiography, patients are monitored with ultrasound scans, which help to detect any re-narrowing in the arteries or the bypass, or the development of new blockages elsewhere.
 Early identification of developing problems allows for prompt treatment if necessary and maintenance of good blood flow.
-Certain medications have been shown to optimize outcomes in vascular surgery - these are aspirin (baby or 81mg) and statin (a type of cholesterol-lowering medicine).
+Certain medications have been shown to optimize outcomes in vascular surgery - these are aspirin (baby, or 81mg) and statin (a type of cholesterol-lowering medicine that also acts to stabilize plaque).
 Unless there are specific reasons that a patient cannot take these, all patients who have had a procedure or operation done on an artery should be on aspirin and statin.
 Additional medications may be prescribed to further thin the blood depending on the situation.

 Regular walking exercise is recommended both before and after an arterial procedure.
 Smoking is absolutely discouraged - in fact, tobacco use is known to significantly increase the chances of the operation failing early with plaque continuing to develop even with medications.
 Maintaining good control of risk factors (watching blood pressure and cholesterol, managing diabetes, not smoking) maximizes the chances of long-term success for both bypass and angiography.